boxingknight/collab_canvas_Ash_follow/README.md

 - "Center this shape on the canvas"
 - "Center all selected shapes as a group"

+### Multi-Step Operations (NEW - PR #22.5) 🚀
+- "Rotate 12 degrees and change color to blue" → 2 operations
+- "Create 3 circles and arrange them horizontally" → 4 operations
+- "Select all rectangles, make them blue, and center them" → 3 operations
+- "Move up 50 and rotate 45 degrees" → 2 operations
+- The AI can chain unlimited operations in a single command!

 ### Patterns
 - `random` - Scattered across canvas
 - `grid` - Organized rows and columns